Johnng007/Live-Forensicator/Windows/README.md

   Forensicator can now encrypt the Artifact with a unique randomly generated key using the AES algorithm, you can specify this by using the -ENCRYPTED parameter.
 You can   decrypt it at will anywhere anytime even with another copy of Forensicator, just keep your key safe.
 This task is performed by the FileCryptography.psm1 file</p>

 * <p>Forensictor looks out for suspicious activities within the Event Log, it has a long list of malicious executables, and PowerShell commands which it queries the event log against.</p>

+- Forensictor extracts Browsing History from Chrome, Mozilla, Edge and IE, this browsing history is further passed through a list of malicious URLs for detection - [See More In Wiki](https://github.com/Johnng007/Live-Forensicator/wiki/Usage-%E2%80%90-Windows#-malicious-web-traffic-analysis).

 ## 🔥 What Forensicator Grabs
 ```bash